 - Make it the cornerstone of your sales training program.

-And don’t forget about your seasoned employees too.
+And don’t forget about the MSP sales training that can come from your seasoned employees, too.
 Weave elements of your playbook into team meetings to keep it top of mind and well used.

 When your team is equipped with a repeatable and scalable set of best practices—to articulate your business value, assess a prospect’s pain points, and ask the right questions—their efforts will directly translate into a healthy bottom line for your MSP.